Being loved, or being used?

 We all like attention and it’s nice to feel wanted.
 But if someone tries to get to know you by giving you lots of attention, ask yourself – what do they really want?

-This can be exciting and make you feel good about someone but, if they want sex in return, they are trying to exploit you.
+This can be exciting and make you feel good about someone but, if they want sex or anything else from you in return, they are trying to exploit you.

 They try to isolate you from your friends or family.

 They will say that they are the only person you need and tell you that your friends or family won’t understand or you’ll be in trouble.
+They might try to control who you can and card be friends with, or talk to online.
 Remember, the people who care about you will want to protect you.

 They have mood swings.

-If someone flips between being ‘very nice’ and ‘very nasty’, you can feel like you need to do things to keep them happy.
+If someone flips between sending you ‘very nice’ and ‘very nasty’ messages, you can feel like you need to do things to keep them happy.
 This can be a sign they are trying to control you.

 They make promises or threats.